RL01 Pattern Log Reader

 - Ignore : Just skip the line

-- Create new log event
+- Create new log sample

-- Define the time-stamp:
+- Define the domain value (time-stamp):

 - Date: you need to define the date format.
 Use content proposals and http://docs.oracle.com/javase/6/docs/api/java/text/SimpleDateFormat.html.